Solitaire Chooser FAQ

 You aren't doing anything wrong.
 Random chance is always at work here.

 But, that "head start" is valuable in winning more games.
 The higher the score, the better the head start.
 Of course, higher scores don't come up as often as lower scores.
-Someday I plan to automate the chooser so I can just tell it what score I want and then have it present only those games for me to play.
+Someday I plan to automate the Solitaire handchooser so I can just tell it what score I want and then have it present only those games for me to play.